 Policy on Speaker and Provider Disclosure

-It is the policy of The Johns Hopkins University School of Medicine and the NIH that the speaker and provider disclose real or apparent conflicts of interest relating to the topics of this educational activity, and also disclose discussions of unlabeled/unapproved uses of drugs or devices during their presentation(s).
-The Johns Hopkins University School of Medicine Office of Continuing Medical Education has established policies in place that will identify and resolve all conflicts of interest prior to this educational activity.
-Detailed disclosure will be made in the activity materials.
+It is the policy of the Johns Hopkins University School of Medicine that the speaker and provider globally disclose conflicts of interest.
+The Johns Hopkins University School of Medicine OCME has established policies in place that will identify and resolve all conflicts of interest prior to this educational activity.
+Detailed disclosure will be made in the instructional materials.